 Parent-Child Arrangement (Income Flows “Down”)

 Another thought along these lines involves a multi-member LLC where you and another non-spouse partner are the members.
 Later in another chapter you’ll learn that one of the limitations of an S corporation is that distributions must be made in the same percentage as ownership.
 So, if you are 50-50 with another shareholder, distributions must also be 50-50.

-For now let’s backup for a moment.
+For now, let’s backup for a moment.
 If this multi-member LLC was not taxed as an S corporation, the Operating Agreement could dictate a different schedule of distributions.
 For example, you and another insurance agent team up.
 But you want an Eat What You Kill revenue model.
 In this case, you could be 50-50 partners from an ownership perspective, but have the splitting (sharing) of net ordinary business income after expenses and deductions, and eventual distributions fluctuate based on the production of each insurance agent.
 Elegant.
 Simple.

 You S Corp elect this thing, and now it blows up.
 Regardless of the production or income splitting detailed in your Operating Agreement, or whatever, distributions must be 50-50 since that is the ownership percentage among the two shareholders.
 Said in another way, the net business income is assigned to each shareholder purely based on ownership percentages and cannot be changed easily.

 The first solution is to equalize with salaries.
 Let’s say the revenue split based on production for the current year should be 55-45 but you are 50-50 owners.
 Salaries could be adjusted so that the “55% earner” obtains more of the available cash.
 This is an easy solution and works reasonably well when the net business income split closely resembles the ownership (or distribution) split.